Author earnings are in freefall. 25% of all authors surveyed earned $0 in book-related income in 2017.

 If you don’t have one, or you have not updated it in a long while, optimizing your author page should be the first thing you can do to help sell books.

 3. Promote your books

-There is no doubt that you need some forms of book promotion.
+There is no doubt that you need some form of book promotion.